MaulanaAhmadSulami/retero/README.md

-Project membuat situs berbasis web dengan topik gadget reviews yang dibuat dalam Laravel and Tailwind
+A project about website that is mainly focused on gadget and gaming accessories reviews that is made with laravel and tailwind